The Angriest Bird of All

 AGGRESSIVE BIRD BEHAVIOR

-Some form of parental behavior is present in virtually all ~ 9,000 living species of birds.
+Some form of parental behavior is exhibited all the living species of birds.

-From territory defense, nest building, incubation of the eggs, brooding the young, feeding the young, escorting the young to food sites, protecting the young from predators, and feeding of the female by the male prior to egg laying and during incubation.
+From territory defense, nest building, incubation, brooding, feeding, escorting the young to food sites, protecting the young from predators, and feeding of the female by the male prior to egg laying & during incubation.

 Why are these birds so aggressive?